No Tags Found!

 Amend(0)

-Sub - Resignation
+Resignation

 I remember a story about Gautam Buddha.
 Gautam Buddha, with his knowledge and wisdom, attracted people and became very popular with the masses.
 This made some scholars in the town jealous since they could not become as popular as Buddha despite their knowledge of scriptures.
-So when Buddha was meditating silently under a tree, they used to heckle at him and made fun of him.
+So when Buddha was meditating silently under a tree, they used to heckle him and make fun of him.
 But Buddha did not move nor show any signs of disturbance.
-When one of his disciples asked him how he remained calm, Buddha gave an example, saying, suppose someone is offering you a coin, if you accept it, it remains in your possession, but if you do not accept it, it remains with the person who has offered it to you.
+When one of his disciples asked him how he remained calm, Buddha gave an example, saying, suppose someone is offering you a coin; if you accept it, it remains in your possession, but if you do not accept it, it remains with the person who has offered it to you.
 Therefore, he told his disciple that he would not take all this to his head, and therefore, they do not affect him.
-Similarly, remain unconcerned about the comments; soon, they will stop, focus on the present, be innovative, and search for solutions on how you can improve sales.
+Similarly, remain unconcerned about the comments; soon, they will stop.
+Focus on the present, be innovative, and search for solutions on how you can improve sales.
 You can learn a lot.
-Look at every challenge as an opportunity to learn and develop a solution-centric thinking.
+Look at every challenge as an opportunity to learn and develop a solution-centric mindset.

 All the best